drivendataorg/cookiecutter-data-science/README.md

 A modern, opinionated full-stack [CookieCutter](https://www.cookiecutter.io/) project template that prioritizes developer experience and cutting-edge tools.
 Built on (and synced with) the foundation of [CookieCutter Data Science (CCDS) V2](https://cookiecutter-data-science.drivendata.org/), this template incorporates carefully selected defaults, dependency stack, customizations, and contemporary best practices for Python development, research projects, and academic work.

-_The main functionality of this project is kept as close as possible to the CCDS template as to avoid additional maintenance on my end._
+_The main functionality of this project is kept as close as possible to the CCDS template as to avoid additional maintenance on my end.
+This might mean a mismatch between practices I recommend and the ones they do.
+Ex: Makefiles on root, Taskfiles in template._

 ## Key Features
 - 🚀 Modern tooling (UV, Ruff, FastAPI, Pydantic, Typer, Loguru, Polars, etc.) over traditional defaults